saadq/zencuber.com/README.md

 ```

 ## Building
-Inside the downloaded project folder, do the following:
+Inside the root project folder, do the following:
 ```
 $ npm install
-$ gulp clean
 $ gulp build
 ```
-You could also just run `gulp` to build all the necessary files.

-## Developing
-After running `gulp watch`, you can make modifications to the sass and js files, and they will create the appropriate output files automatically.

 ## Starting the App
 Run the following command from anywhere inside the project folder: